AAII-DeSI/concept-drift-kunkun111/AJCAI-2020-eGBDT/README.md

 ```
 ### Datasets

-The datasets can be found [here] (https://github.com/kunkun111/AJCAI-eGBDT).
+The datasets can be found [here](https://github.com/kunkun111/AJCAI-eGBDT).

 ### Citation
 ```